 4. If you will be taking a shower after dry brushing (this will allow for the most benefit), be sure to alternate between the hottest temperature you can tolerate, as well as the coldest to stimulate your circulation.
 Ending on cold will do the most good.

-5. After exiting the shower, apply Black Birch Bath & Body Oil to moisturize your newly exfoliated skin.
+5. After exiting the shower, apply Birch Botanical Spa Bath & Body Oil to moisturize your newly exfoliated skin.

 6. Repeat dry brushing daily and wash your brush at least once a week with soap and water.